 Ah – but what about…

-Microsoft Extended Support Updates (ESUs)?
+Microsoft Extended Security Updates (ESUs)?
 Yep, I wondered about that too – it would make sense, right?
-If IBM are removing the sub-capacity eligibility because Microsoft no longer support the OS, then if there’s a way of extending the Microsoft support that would also extend the IBM support – right?
+If IBM are removing the sub-capacity eligibility because Microsoft no longer support the OS, then if there’s a way of extending the Microsoft security updates that would also extend the IBM support – right?
 Wrong!

-It appears to be the case that even if you purchase Microsoft ESUs and gain another 3 years of support for your Windows Server 2008/R2 systems, you will still be out of compliance with IBM.
+It appears to be the case that even if you purchase Microsoft ESUs and gain another 3 years of security updates for your Windows Server 2008/R2 systems, you will still be out of compliance with IBM.

 If you are using IBM PVU/RVU sub-capacity licensing – you need to identify any Windows 2008/R2 servers within that environment.
 In fact, while you’re there you should look for any other old Windows servers too – just in case!